RayCulp/actions-for-nemo-file-manager/README.md

 As someone who recently began migrating from Windows to Linux, one of the most puzzling things about Linux was how empty the context menu of the file manager remained, even after I had installed a bunch of programs that would have certainly added context menu items to Windows Explorer.

-For example, [JAM Software TreeSize](https://www.jam-software.com/treesize_free/features.shtml) is a very nice Windows utility that allows you to quickly analyze disk and folder space usage.
-One decent Linux alternative (there are several) is [QDirStat](https://github.com/shundhammer/qdirstat).
+For example, [JAM Software TreeSize](https://www.jam-software.com/treesize_free/features.shtml) is a very useful Windows utility that allows you to quickly analyze disk and folder space usage.
+One good Linux alternative (there are several) is [QDirStat](https://github.com/shundhammer/qdirstat).
 But unlike TreeSize, QDirStat does not add any context menu items to the file manager, so in order to use it, you have to start the program manually and then navigate to the drive or folder you would like to analyze from inside of the program.

 This repository contains a collection of Nemo Actions that aim to increase efficiency by adding missing context menu items for a range of programs that perform actions on files and folders, such as QDirStat, Bleachbit and Thunderbird.